 1. Wearable technology.
 Fitness technology will continue to boom in the New Year.
 From smartwatches to heart rate monitors, and GPS tracking devices, it’s no longer as simple as counting how many steps we make per day.
 New technology will provide more and more accurate metrics of our performance, body fat levels, calorie intake and even motivate us to push ourselves that bit harder.

 2. Bodyweight training.
 Bodyweight training has increased in popularity thanks to the convenience of working out anywhere, at any time and without the need for much more than a set of ankle weights to add a little challenge.

 3. HIIT.
 Perfect for fitness fans with huge passion yet little time to spare.
 HIIT can be enjoyed in the morning before work, during your lunch break, or even whilst you wait for dinner to cook!
-Short bursts of intense activity get the heart pumping way more effectively that a long, drawn out workout.
+Short bursts of intense activity get the heart pumping way more effectively than a long, drawn-out workout.
 Fast, focussed and fun!

 4. Strength training.
 If you want to build muscle, torch body fat and protect your muscle mass, strength training is for you.
 Worked into any exercise regime, strength training has become a popular all-rounder for fitness fans of any age.

 5. Fitness Education This year saw the rise of the personal trainer slash celebrity, emphasizing the importance of national fitness certifications and credentials more than ever.
 More and more health clubs are becoming stricter about the qualifications of the fitness professionals they hire.
 With good reason too… a high-quality personal training qualification gives you the knowledge and skills required to work with clients safely and effectively.
 It’s not what you know… it’s how well you know it!